 Once the configuration below is complete, the same database configuration will be used whenever GRAT is installed or updated.
 There will be no need to specify it again.
 Also, if any of the database information changes (for example, DB Server location, DB name, DB user or DB password), users can simply update the DAP and restart GRAT.

-Either Oracle 11g or Microsoft SQL or DB2.
+Either Oracle 11g or 12c or Microsoft SQL or DB2 or PostGRE SQL 9.4

 Support for Oracle 10g is discontinued in GRS 8.5.